Family Educational Rights and Privacy Act (FERPA)

 |Request for Confidentiality Form||

-Form to prohibiting college officials from disclosing directory information to third parties with prior written consent
+Form to request college officials not disclose directory information to third parties (e.g. insurance company, parent, guardian, etc.) without prior written consent

 |Request to Inspect/Review Records Form||To review your official (paper) academic record.|